JohnSnowLabs/spark-nlp/docs/en/alab/import.md

 ## Import paginated tasks

-Pagination is a way of showing the text on multiple pages rather than putting them on a single page.
-This makes the UI more responsive as the annotations are spread across multiple pages.
+Pagination is a way of spliting the text content of a document on multiple pages rather than putting the entire text on a single page.
+This makes the UI more responsive and the annotation process easier.

-In order to implement the pagination, we add the tag `<pagebreak>` after a chunk of text before importing the task.
+For paginating the tasks, use the `<pagebreak>` tag when preparing the data to import as illustrated below.
+The `<pagebreak>` tag does not influence the indexes of the text chunks within the imported document.

 Import from JSON: